dvbnrg/Tardis/README.md

 # Tardis
-requested code for a coding test
+requested code for a coding exercise

 REQUIRED TECHNOLOGIES :